DavidWz/Haskell-Interpreter/README.md

 `len Nil = 0`
 `len (Cons xs _) = (plus 1 (len xs))`

+Refer to `src/haskell/SampleProgram.hs` for more examples.

 ## Interactive Environment
 Run the HaskellIntepreter jar to start the interactive environment.
 This program is similar to ghci.
 Type `:quit` to exit the program.
 Type `:load <filename>` to load a program.
 Simply type a function or pattern declaration to add it to the current program.
-Simply type an expression to evaluate it.
+Simply type an expression to evaluate it (don't forget the parenthesis! e.g. `(plus 1 2)`).
 You can pass the "--verbose" argument to the jar if you want to see all reduction steps (Warning: this might result in a lot of output).